shairahamancsc/vcflowvc/src/docs/database-info.md

 ## How to Query Data

 Once you have a `supabase` client object, you can use its methods to query your tables.
-This is the standard way to interact with the database in this project.
-You do not need to write raw SQL.

 ### Fetching All Records from a Table